Meningothelial meningioma with abundant edema

 The patient went on to have a resection.

 MICROSCOPIC DESCRIPTION: The sections show a moderately hypercellular meningioma.
 This has a well developed syncytial architecture.
-Tumour cells show mild nuclear pleomorphism.
+Tumor cells show mild nuclear pleomorphism.
 Scattered mitotic figures are identified (3/10 HPF).
 No areas of necrosis are identified and there is no evidence of brain invasion.

 FINAL DIAGNOSIS: Meningothelial meningioma (WHO Grade I).